JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 eeg_average(eeg)
 ```

-Returns the average signal of all `eeg` channels.
+Return the average signal of all `eeg` channels.

 **Arguments**